How to defuse Earth impact threat announcements

+SENTRY and CLOMON2 apply their algorithmic procedures daily in order to identify possible threatening asteroids among the new ones and to refine the orbit of those already categorized as threatening.

-Probably, the first well-publicized scare concerned asteroid 1997~XF$_{11}$, for which a possible impact with the Earth was predicted in 2028 by Brian Marsden at MPC.
-This object and its announced non-zero impact probability in the near future rose a sort of unprecedented turmoil within the astronomical community and, to a lesser extent, also within the public opinion.
-Instead, one of the first case in the history of the impact monitoring era (that of CLOMON2 and SENTRY) was that of asteroid 1999~AN$_{10}$: this object played an important r\^ole in developing the concept of Virtual Impactors described later in this paper (for more information, see \cite{mil99,mil03} and the News Section of the NASA Ames Research Center\footnote{\tt http://impact.arc.nasa. gov/news\_detail.cfm?ID=48}; for a detailed historical account of these cases, see \cite{chap} and \cite{mar}).
+The first well-publicized scare concerned asteroid 1997~XF$_{11}$, for which a possible impact with the Earth was predicted in 2028 by Brian Marsden at MPC.
+This object and its heralded non-zero impact probability in the near future led to unprecedented turmoil within the astronomical community and, to a somewhat lesser extent, within the wider community.
+(Note that as described by Chapman (1999), Marsden's initial calculations were actually incorrect even given the information known to him at the time).

+The case of asteroid 1999~AN$_{10}$ was one of the first cases in the impact monitoring era (that of CLOMON2 and SENTRY), and this object played an important role in developing the concept of \emph{Virtual Impactors} that is described below.

-For the record, one of the latest asteroid discovered with near future non-zero impact probabilities is the $\sim 180\,$ meters sized 2011~UE$_{305}$, while probably the most famous one is asteroid (99942)~Apophis\footnote{It is named after an ancient Egyptian evil god.} ($\sim 300\,$~meters in size): in December, 2004 monitoring systems calculated an initial impact chance for the year 2029 as high as $\sim 1/38$ \cite{san}.
+One of the most recent asteroids discovered with near future non-zero impact probabilities is the $\sim 40\,$ meters sized 2012~DA$_{14}$, while the most famous one is asteroid (99942)~Apophis ($\sim 300\,$~meters in size), which is named after an ancient Egyptian evil god.
+In December, 2004 monitoring systems calculated an initial impact chance for the year 2029 as high as $\sim 1/38$.
 Then, after more observational data were gathered, the impact in 2029 was ruled out.
-Currently, Apophis has a chance nearly equal to 1/230.000 of hitting the Earth in 2036.
-For a daily updated list of all potential future impactors, see CLOMON2 and SENTRY Web pages.
+Currently, Apophis has a chance nearly equal to $\sim 5\times 10^{-6}$ of hitting the Earth in 2068.

+For those wanting the most up to date information, the CLOMON2 and SENTRY Web pages provide a daily updated list of all potential future impactors.

-The discovery of new NEAs with non-zero impact probabilities always rises the attention of the astronomical community, at least of those who work in that field, and sometimes, as said before, the attention/interest of the general public: this typically happens when the calculated impact probabilities for a specific date in the future result to be {\em unusually high} according to the standards of the astronomical community (see the International Astronomical Union --IAU-- rules\footnote{\tt http://web.mit.edu/rpb/wgneo/TechComm.html}) and when the researchers stress that the case should deserve more attention.
+The discovery of new NEAs with non-zero impact probabilities always grabs the attention of the astronomical community with a focus on Earth impact, as well as the general public when the calculated impact probabilities for a specific date in the future result to be {\em unusually high} according to the standards of the astronomical community (see the International Astronomical Union --IAU-- rules\footnote{\it http://web.mit.edu/rpb/wgneo/TechComm.html}).